01_SustainableProteinPowders_Banner.webp

 Whey protein supplements aren’t future-proof

-Despite being a huge environmental success story so far, whey protein may not be the best of the sustainable protein sources for protein supplements of the future.
+Despite being a huge environmental success story so far, whey protein may not be the best sustainable protein source for protein supplements of the future.
 For starters, the processing required to refine and dry whey into a protein supplement is energy-intensive, contributing to the environmental footprint of whey protein powders when compared on a level playing field with other dairy products.7

 However, by far the greatest impact on the sustainability of whey protein powders and supplements comes from how much of the environmental footprint of milk production can be allocated to these products.2 Huge quantities of whey (and therefore dairy milk) are needed to produce whey protein on an industrial scale.
-With demand for whey-based protein supplements growing at a rapid rate (~10% per year),8 there is a risk that at some stage in the future demand for whey protein products could outstrip the amount of leftover whey the cheesemaking industry can supply.
-In this scenario, demand for whey protein could conceivably become a driver for increased milk production (with cheese becoming the leftover by-product).
+With demand for whey-based protein supplements growing rapidly (~10% per year),8 there is a risk that at some stage in the future demand for whey protein products could outstrip the amount of leftover whey the cheesemaking industry can supply.
+In this scenario, demand for whey protein could drive increased milk production (with cheese becoming the leftover by-product).

 Learn more about the factors that set the price of milk.